-February in Saitama.
-There are some exclusive events and seasonal traditions that you can enjoy in Japan in the month of February.
-Below is a list of 12 things you can do in Saitama in February.
+February in Saitama, 2022.
+There are some exclusive events and seasonal traditions that you can enjoy in Japan in the month of February in a normal year.
+However, due to the Coronavirus there are less special events than normal.
+But there is still plenty to do in February in 2022.
+Below is a list of 10 things you can do in Saitama this February.
 Each idea has a few examples so there are over 25 places listed and mapped.
 Some of these events are only available during this month or for a limited period.
 In addition, all the places listed below are commutable from Tokyo and are ideal for a day trip from Tokyo.

 February in Saitama

 - View the Hina Dolls Displays